DualWielding/DW_Website/_posts/posts/2017-10-09-first-game.en.markdown

 72 hours later, we submitted [Stellar Wrath](https://dualwielding.itch.io/stellar-wrath), then we took some sleep.
 We'll follow up with blog posts about what we learned while making this game.
-In the meantime, feel free to try it and give us feedback on itch.io, tweeter or by mail !
+In the meantime, feel free to try it and give us feedback on itch.io, twitter or by mail !

 Bonus: our favorite game of this first OpenJam edition.
 [Open Source Block Game](https://captainlex.itch.io/open-source-block-game).